-Permafrost is defined as the condition of ground that remains below zero degrees Celsius for at least two years.
+Permafrost is defined as the condition of ground that remains below 0°C for at least two years.
 Permafrost is found in the polar and alpine regions of the earth but is most widespread in the arctic regions of North America and Asia, where it extends from sea level up to the tops of hills and mountains.
 Alpine permafrost is found in mountainous regions at both high and low latitudes.
 The thickness of permafrost varies from less than a metre at its outer and lower limits to thousands of metres in the polar regions.
-Permafrost commonly contains varying amounts of ice—ground ice—both within the soil or rock matrix and as distinct bodies of more or less pure ice.
+Permafrost commonly contains varying amounts of ice – ground ice – both within the soil or rock matrix and as distinct bodies of more or less pure ice.
 The surface layer of the ground thaws and refreezes on an annual cycle, with the depth of this “active layer” varying with latitude and altitude, from a few centimetres to a few metres.

-The ground surface in permafrost terrain is susceptible to damage by trampling, vehicle use, etc., particularly during the summer thaw season.
-Such damage can result in changes to the annual thermal regime of the ground, and commonly leads to the subsidence the ground surface as well as ponding of water on the surface.
-These reactions lead to further changes and the disturbance can spread and continue.
+The ground surface in permafrost terrain is susceptible to damage by trampling, vehicle use, et cetera, particularly during the summer thaw season.
+Such damage can result in changes to the annual thermal regime of the ground and commonly leads to the subsidence of the ground surface as well as ponding of water on the surface.
+These reactions lead to further changes, and the disturbance can spread and continue.

 Bodies in Permafrost

-There are numerous examples of the discovery of bodies, both human and animal, being buried and preserved in permafrost.
+There are numerous examples of the discovery of bodies, both human and animal, that have been buried and preserved in permafrost.
 The condition of some of the remains so found is quite remarkable.
-With regard to recovering traces of the 1918-19 influenza virus from human remains, however, the viability of the samples turns on several strict conditions:
+With regard to recovering traces of the 1918/1919 influenza virus from human remains, however, the viability of the samples turns on several strict conditions:

-- the body or bodies have must be known to be victims of the disease,
+- the body or bodies must be known to have been victims of the disease,

 - the location of the burial should be known to adequate precision, and